EricMFink/PRcasebook/Chapters/Part 5 - Conflicts/Conflicts of Interest.md

 solicited and obtained by the law firm was not consummated to facilitate the best interest of the corporation, but only to satisfy the demands of individual members and the law firm."
-Moreover, from the beginning of the attorneyclient relationship, Maxwell had never disclosed to, or discussed with, the other principals the possible conflicts of interest that relationship entailed.
+Moreover, from the beginning of the attorney-client relationship, Maxwell had never disclosed to, or discussed with, the other principals the possible conflicts of interest that relationship entailed.
 By engaging in this course of "double dealing" designed to insure themselves effective control of the